interrupt-software/vault-transit/README.md

 ### Authentication
 In the illustration below, the consumer uses an LDAP account to authenticate with Vault—the Vault LDAP Authentication engine aligns with the corporate LDAP Engine to verify and confirm the identity.

-In a coded Python example, we can use a [Vault Client](https://hvac.readthedocs.io/) library to authenticate directly with Vault.
+For example, in a code example, we can use the Python [HVAC Client](https://hvac.readthedocs.io/) library to authenticate directly with Vault.

 ```python
     self.client.enable_auth_backend(